I puff I am international when I am local

 Many people like pretenses.
 They always hide their personality.
 Other people cannot say who they are.
 I think that is not a manifestation of integrity.

 These pretenders claim to be good today but something else tomorrow.
-The hypocritical people will seem like a gorilla, doves givers, humans, and earthworms today, but the lion, parrot, snatcher, masquerade, and viper tomorrow.
+The hypocritical people will seem like a gorilla, doves givers, humans, and earthworms today, but the lion, parrots, snatchers, masquerade, and vipers tomorrow.
 This is hypocrisy!

 Many blacks are inferior in their ways of life.
 They think their culture is not a good one.
-These people eventually imbibe the foreign culture in terms of language, dressing, etc. Is it not hypocrisy!
+These people eventually imbibe the foreign culture in terms of language, dress, etc. Is it not hypocrisy?

 Our people’s hypocrisy leads us to switch to the slang of ‘packaging’.
 The modern style is packaging and deceit are called packaging.
 This is also hypocrisy!